Research Development Workshops and Intensive Courses

 The LL.M/First-Year Ph.D.
 Programme aims to provide LL.M. and doctoral researchers with opportunities for intensive engagement with permanent and visiting faculty, in order to assist in the iterative development of their research design and enhance scholarly literacy.
 This takes several forms during the year:

-- On 10 December 2018, every LL.M./first-year researcher will participate in a workshop with faculty and fellows to discuss the researcher's Research Question
+- On 9 December 2019, every LL.M./first-year researcher will participate in a workshop with faculty and fellows to discuss the researcher's Research Question.

-- On 18 - 19 March 2019, all researchers will present their February papers at the February Paper Peer Review Workshop in organised workshops including their peers, and will give and receive feedback on their papers.
+- On 19 February 2020, all researchers will present their February papers at the February Paper Peer Feedback Workshop (see below for submission details) in organised workshops including their peers, and will give and receive peer feedback on their papers

 Participation in each seminar will be limited to 30 EUI researchers on a first-come, first-served basis.
 Visiting students, fellows and U.S. exchange students will be counted separately.
-Enrollment will only be accepted during the two weeks prior to the final deadline (4 - 27 September), when a link to the online registration form will be available in the description of each seminar in the Course Catalogue.
+Enrolment will only be accepted during the enrolment period and no later than the final deadline (2-26 September).
+A link to the online registration form will be available in the description of each seminar in the Course Catalogue.
 All seminar materials will be made available to registered participants in the Sharepoint cloud directory.

 Although some short seminars and workshops may be offered, the third term is essentially dedicated to the writing of the LL.M. thesis or a substantial paper relating to the doctoral project on the basis of which admission to the next year is decided.